rekha-ps/Weather-ETL-pipeline/README.md

 ## Technology ⚙️ Stack

--Python & Airflow: Orchestrates ETL workflows, fetching and storing weather data automatically.
+- Python & Airflow: Orchestrates ETL workflows, fetching and storing weather data automatically.

--PostgreSQL: Stores both hourly weather data and city metadata for all tracked UK cities.
+- PostgreSQL: Stores both hourly weather data and city metadata for all tracked UK cities.

--Docker Compose: Containerizes the entire pipeline for easy setup and deployment.
+- Docker Compose: Containerizes the entire pipeline for easy setup and deployment.

--Metabase: Provides interactive dashboards to visualize weather trends.
+- Metabase: Provides interactive dashboards to visualize weather trends.

--pgAdmin: GUI for managing and querying the database.
+- pgAdmin: GUI for managing and querying the database.

 ---